ACCA vs CPA: Differences & Career Prospects | Zell Education

 Advanced Financial Management (AFM)

-The paper is called AFM Shortly and is known as the P4 paper of the ACCA curriculum.
+The paper is called AFM shortly and is known as the P4 paper of the ACCA curriculum.

 • Exploring business investments and the financial industry’s structure.